Trikala - The Best From Greece

 Description:

 Trikala (Greek: Τρίκαλα) is a city in northwestern Thessaly, Greece.
-It is the capital of the Trikala regional unit, and is located NW of Athens, NW, of Karditsa, E of Ioannina and Metsovo, S of Grevena, SW of Thessaloniki, and W of Larissa.
-The city is straddled by the River Litheon, which is a tributary of Pineios river.
-According to the National Statistical Service, Trikala had 80,900 inhabitants, while the apartment Trikkaion shows population density 133,150 inhabitants per square kilometer.
+It is the capital of the Trikala Prefecture, and is located NW of Athens, NW of Karditsa, E of Ioannina and Metsovo, S of Grevena, SW of Thessaloniki, and W of Larissa.

 Trikala is home to the General Hospital of the Trikala Prefecture.
 The Physical Education and Sport Science department of the University of Thessaly is also located in Trikala, and was founded in 1994, with the first students being admitted in the academic year 1994-1995; it was originally housed in the Matsopoulos Park facility, but moved to the new Karyes campus in July 1999.
 Trikala has over 20 schools of secondary education, and a modern night technical school also functions in the town.